learn-co-curriculum/dsc-python-loops-and-functions-lab/README.md

 Hints:

  - Remember that you can use the `set()` function to keep only the unique elements in a list.
 Just make sure you use `list()` afterwards to convert it back to a list data type.
 This is not the only solution, however!
- - There is a list method ([docs here](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists)) that will automatically order the years; you don't need to write sorting logic "by hand"
+ - There is a list method named `.sort()` ([look it up in the python list documentation here](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists)) that will automatically order the years; you don't need to write sorting logic "by hand"

 ```python